vxtools/beetle/README.md

 # show fcns database vsan 1
 ```

-* If nothing weird found from above steps, please refer to Linux best practices guide to try all other rescaning options.
+* If no obvious issues are found from above steps, please refer to **Linux best practices guide** to try all other rescaning options.

 ## Handy shortcuts
 Following are the list of handy shortcuts available to help with some routine tasks.